AlexisToanen/peacock-module/README.md

 # Peacock Module JS

-## Create by Alexis Toanen
+### Created by Alexis Toanen

-### Event trigger module in JavaScript to animate pages in a modern way.
+Passionate about the web and Javascript I created this javascript event release module to make animated web pages simple and modern.
+This module is very light and extremely easy to use, so that everyone can easily use it

 ## HTML Usage